andrereus/andrereus-blog/posts/how-to-implement-coding-guidelines.md

 date: 2020-07-22T06:18:21.796Z
 summary: Coding Guidelines are a crucial part of making a codebase with multiple contributors consistent, clean, readable and less error prone.
-But how do you make them easy to follow through and how do you make sure they are met from every single person?
+But how do you make them easy to follow and how do you make sure they are met from every single person?
 ---
 Coding Guidelines are a crucial part of making a codebase with multiple contributors consistent, clean, readable and less error prone.
-But how do you make them easy to follow through and how do you make sure they are met from every single person?
+But how do you make them easy to follow and how do you make sure they are met from every single person?

 The answer to that are text editor / IDE settings, formatters and linters.
 There are different tools for that, including the most common: